qureai/qureai.github.io/_posts/2019-07-30-reducing-fps-due-to-artifacts.md

 #### Method 2.
 Discounting artifact slices
 In this method, we trained a model to identify slices with artifacts and show that discounting these slices made the AI model identifying subdural hemorrhage (SDH) robust to artifacts.
 A manually annotated dataset was used to train a convolutional neural network (CNN) model to detect if a CT slice had artifacts or not.
 The original SDH model was also a CNN which predicted if a slice contained SDH.
-The probabilities from artifact model was used to discount the slices containing artifact and artifact free slices of a scan were used in computation of score for presence of bleed.
+The probabilities from artifact model were used to discount the slices containing artifact and artifact-free slices of a scan were used in computation of score for presence of bleed.
 See fig 7.

 <center>